parallelchain-io/pchain-compile/README.md

 |0.4.2 | 1.71.0 | 0.4.0 | 114 |
 |mainnet01 | 1.66.1 | 0.4.0 | 109 |

-To build smart contract in a specific docker environment, run with argument **--user-docker-tag**.
+To build smart contract in a specific docker environment, run with argument **use-docker-tag**.
 For example,

 ```sh
 pchain_compile build --source /home/user/contract --destination /home/user/result --use-docker-tag 0.4.3
 ```

-If **--user-docker-tag** is not used, the tag being used is with the same version as `pchain_compile`.
+If **use-docker-tag** is not used, the tag being used is with the same version as `pchain_compile`.